compsciacademy/fulltime-program-2021-Q2/Week09/Day41/README.md

       // show takes a post id, and does what is needed to show a single blog post function show(id) {}

-      // show takes a post id, and does what is needed to show edit inputs for a single blog post function edit(id) {}
+      // show takes a post id, and does what is needed to show create inputs for a single blog post function create(id) {}

       // update takes a post id, does what is needed to update the post, then 'redirects' to show function update(id) {}